 It is only after full consideration is given to the above that we can calculate the cost and most effective options for kiln drying requirements of your own wood planks.
 Please note that if the timber already has defects due to incorrect storage or incorrect air drying process the problem areas may deteriorate further during the kiln drying course.

 Beautiful English hardwoods can be used for making bespoke furniture as well as joinery and construction purposes.
 However, in order to use the English wood to its full potential the timber must be adequately dried before it is further processed.
 Correctly seasoned and kiln dried timber can be used in many more settings than freshly sawn timber.
 Kiln dried timber will also command a substantially higher price.
-Fresh cut timber contains up to 90% of water.
+Freshly cut timber contains up to 90% of water.
 If the water is not removed , the wood cannot be used to produce a high quality finished product.
 When timber is correctly dried, it machines, glues, stains and finishes better.
-Drying also maximises the strength of the wood, as the technical properties of timber increase as it dries below 25 % to 30 % moisture content, preventing the unacceptable shrinkage after installation.
-The correct wood drying kills wood infections, reduces vulnerability to fungal decay as the wood reduced to 20 % moisture content is unlikely to be attacked by wood decaying fungi.
+Drying also maximises the strength of the wood, as the technical properties of timber increase as it dries below 10 % moisture content, preventing the unacceptable shrinkage after installation.
+The correct wood drying kills wood infections, reduces vulnerability to fungal decay, as the wood reduced to below 10 % moisture content is unlikely to be attacked by wood decaying fungi.
 Kiln drying increases the effectiveness of preservative treatments as most of the preservatives should only be applied when the moisture content of the timber has been reduced.
 Kiln drying is also preventing the corrosion of metal fixings in timber.
 The moisture content of the timber used for construction purposes has to meet legal requirements relating to the use of structural timber in buildings.

 Please bear in mind, the timber that is not dried under controlled conditions is prone to warping, staining, and other degradation that diminishes its application and workability.